calebclayreagor/calebclayreagor.github.io/_articles/density-clustering-pt1.md

 </div>

-Focusing on Manhattan, we can see that weekday demand for taxis increases ~6 hours before efficiency (between ~6 AM-Noon):
+Focusing on Manhattan, we can see that weekday demand for taxis increases ~6 hours before efficiency, between ~6 AM-Noon:

 <div align="center" markdown="1">